omni-us/jsonargparse/README.rst

 The support of type hints is designed to not require developers to change their types or default values.
-In other words, the idea is to support type hints whatever they may be, as opposed to requiring to be changed some jsonargparse specific types for the parsers to work.
+In other words, the idea is to support type hints whatever they may be, as opposed to requiring jsonargparse specific types.
 The types included in :code:`jsonargparse.typing` are completely generic and could even be useful independent of the argument parsers.

 A wide range of type hints are supported and with arbitrary complexity/nesting.
 Some notes about this support are: